RocketPy-Team/RocketPy/docs/user/environment/0-setup/index.rst

 ==========================

 The first step is to set up the environment with the basic information.
-The date, time, location and elevation are the minimum requirements to start setting up the environment.
+The date, time, location, and elevation are the minimum requirements to start setting up the environment.

 .. toctree::